 I appreciate the frog’s tenacity and feel that it must have been a Polish frog: the pair are in a pond with bullrushes, evocative of a Polish wetland.
 Although the white eagle is legendary in Poland, and our national emblem, that stubborn frog represents what I have come to know, appreciate, and admire in the ‘ordinary’ Poles I have had the pleasure to meet and interview since this website project started in 2012.

 The majestic eagle flies unencumbered above its territory.
 It can take its pick of safe nesting sites and, as long as it can hunt, it does not need to heed problems below.
 The frog, however, is at the mercy of all the elements.
-The ones who hopped into our fishponds nearly 20 years ago soon disappeared.
-I still wonder they succumbed to the kingfishers, were chased by the neighbours’ cats, or simply removed themselves when we had steps put in near the ponds.
+The ones who hopped into our fishpond at home nearly 20 years ago soon disappeared.
+I still wonder they succumbed to the kingfishers, or the neighbours’ cats, or simply removed themselves when we had steps put in nearby.

 I equate the eagle to the army commanders, kings, prime ministers, ambassadors, attachés, and other Very Important People who moved around relatively easily within conflict areas during WW2 and who had enough to eat, and places to sleep.
 A soaring eagle, even if aware of the battle between the enemy heron and the vulnerable frog, is detached through superior hierarchy.